 Installation

-textnets is included in conda-forge, the Python Package Index, and nixpkgs.
-That means you can install the package using conda, pip, or nix.
+textnets is included in the Python Package Index and nixpkgs.
+That means you can install the package using pip or nix.

 Note